thacherT1D/webdevstuff/Auth/User_Authentication.desc.md

 ## Objectives

-- Explain what user authentication is.
+- Explain what user authentication is
-- Explain why is user authentication important.
+- Explain why is user authentication important
-- Use bcrypt to authenticate a user
+- Use `bcrypt` to authenticate a user
 - Explain what a cookie is
 - Explain what a session is
 - Add routes to authenticate a user